shen-yy/shen-yy.github.io/index.md

 Yanyan is currently a tenured associate professor at the Department of Computer Science and Engineering, Shanghai Jiao Tong University (SJTU).
 She received her bachelor degree from Peking University (PKU), and obtained her doctoral degree from National University of Singapore (NUS).
 Her broad research interests include: databases, data mining and machine learning.
 She focuses on developing efficient and automated solutions to facilitate data analytics in various data-driven application domains including finance, e-commerce, etc.

-Yanyan received 2020 ACM SIGMOD China Rising Star Award, 2020 Shanghai Technical Invention Award.
-She is a co-author of DASFAA 2019 Best Paper Runner-Up, APWeb-WAIM 2018 Best Student Paper.
+Yanyan has won a few awards, including 2020 ACM SIGMOD China Rising Star award, 2020 Shanghai Technical Invention award, DASFAA 2019 best paper runner-Up and APWeb-WAIM 2018 best student paper award.
 She has served as a PC member of top international conferences such as SIGMOD, PVLDB, ICDE, KDD and been selected as VLDB 2019 Distinguished Reviewer, ICDE 2019 Outstanding Reviewer.
-She serves as Associate Editor of PVLDB 2023 and IEEE TKDE, Demo Co-chair of ICDE 2023.
+She has been invited to serve as Associate Editor of PVLDB 2023 and IEEE TKDE, Demo Co-chair of ICDE 2023.

 ### Research Interests